Fenho/portfolio_py/README.md

 # Portfolio.py 🐍 for Fintual homework 📚
 A Portfolio class that has a Profit method which takes two dates and returns the profit made between those.

+## Classes 🦆
+### Portfolio
+Portfolio class with a name and a collection of Stocks.
+Has the profit method that calculates the sum of the annualized returns of all the stocks, between a given first date and older_date

+### Stock
+Stock class with a name and an OrderedDict (more info about this [here](https://www.geeksforgeeks.org/ordereddict-in-python/)) where the keys are dates and the values are the prices the stock had in that date 😵.

 ## Into the gist of it 🤠
 To run the script you just have to run this in the console:
 ```